The Station Agent: Reception

 The film premiered at the Sundance Film Festival and was shown at the Toronto International Film Festival and the San Sebastián Film Festival before going into limited release in the US on October 3, 2003.
-Playing in three theaters, it grossed $57,785 on its opening weekend, with an average of $19,261 per theater and ranking 55th at the box office.
+Playing in three theaters, it grossed weekend, with an average of $19,261 per theater and ranking 55th at the box office.
 Its widest release was in 198 theaters where it earned $5,739,376 domestically and $2,940,438 internationally, for a total of $8,679,814, well above its estimated $500,000 production budget.

 The film received a very positive response from critics.
 It has a rating of 94% on Rotten Tomatoes based on 160 reviews with an average rating of 8.00/10.
 The website's critical consensus states, "A sweet and quirky film about a dwarf, a refreshment stand operator, and a reclusive artist connecting with one another."
 It also has a score of 81 out of 100 on Metacritic based on 36 reviews.